 Daya is raising yellow male Labrador Retriever Kazuki.
 Her family – T.K., Avanthi, and Shriya – is helping, too.
 Family dogs Mikey and Bella as well as Smokey the cat all have a role in the upbringing of their guide dog puppies.
 The family has learned the difference between having a pet and having a guide dog puppy.
 They have assisted with puppy sitting, presentations, and events and are enjoying helping their puppies develop using the R+ techniques.

-Our first GDB puppy, a German Shepherd Dog by the name of Flan, entered a busy family household with a large free roaming rabbit, guinea pigs, birds, and two family dogs – an English Cocker and an Irish Setter.
+Our first Guide Dogs for the Blind (GDB) puppy, a German Shepherd Dog by the name of Flan, entered a busy family household with a large free roaming rabbit, guinea pigs, birds, and two family dogs – an English Cocker and an Irish Setter.
 Flan graduated and worked in Tucson, Arizona.
 We were hooked!
 Posie, a black Lab, graduated then came more and more.
 The kids are gone and here I still am.

 In 1995, I accepted GDB Leader responsibilities with a focus on Training and Socialization.
 I feel very strongly about the role of the Leader working with the GDB Community Field Representative to provide support and problem solving for the raisers in order for pups and members to have a successful experience.
 We have a terrific group of dedicated raisers who not only are a lot of fun to be with but who are providing an important community service as well.